-The real loss/ water loss (NRW) has increased, despite the implementation of the Non - Revenue water program.
-It should be noted that due to the financial situation of the Msunduzi Municipality, the program was revised to ensure that short term objectives where aligned with sustaining the municipality's finances and further that Non-Revenue reduction project is a 5 year strategic plan whereby the financial savings will only be realistically achieved in year 3.
+The real lossess lightly decreased by approximately 5% due to the implementation of the Non-Revenue water program.
+It should be noted that due to the financial situation of the Msunduzi Municipality, the program was revised to ensure that short term objectives where aligned with sustaining the municipality's finances and further that Non-Revenue reduction project is a 5 year strategic plan whereby the financial savings in relation to reduced bulk purchases and water losses are currently been realized.
+It should be noted that the purchased period(days) for financial year 2011/2012 was 375 days as compared to the 2010/2011 purchase period which was 363 days.
+This is a difference of 8 days which does impact on the water losses and Non-revenue Water.

-The following key areas of improvement/deterioration can be noted when comparing key statistics in the 2011/12 financial year to those of the previous financial year.
+The following key areas of improvements can be noted when comparing key statistics in the 2011/12 financial year to those of the previous financial year.